 - In many ways, having a ZK proof is better than having all of the underlying data, since it can be verified more efficiently and potentially preserve privacy of the underlying data.

-- Pluto is building a new type of ZKP called Web Proofs that lets developers bring arbitrary internet data onchain.
-We think these are the most useful set of ZKPs for application developers.
+- Pluto is building Web Proofs, which let developers bring arbitrary internet data onchain.
+Web Proofs built using ZKPs are some of the most useful ZKPs for application developers.

 Ultimately, ZKPs are just one tool in a developer toolkit — a robust, useful, expressive, interesting tool, but a tool nonetheless.
 So leave the cryptography to the cryptographers, and instead, harness your energy towards building useful onchain applications.